-Whether you’re hyped about sharing your neighborhood or banding together to build something better, we’ve got one more way for community members to take part in their corner of KC: the Neighborhood Empowerment Grant.
+Whether you’re hyped about sharing your neighborhood or banding together to build something better, KCMO has given community members another way to improve their corner of the city: the Neighborhood Empowerment Grant.

 What is it?